Cock (play)

-Cock is a 2009 play by Mike Bartlett.
+Cock is a 2009 British play by Mike Bartlett.
 It premiered at the Royal Court Theatre in London in November 2009 and centres around John, a gay man who feels torn after meeting and falling in love with a woman.

 Plot

 In "Chapter 1," John tells his boyfriend "M" that he wants to take a break from their 7-year relationship because they argue frequently and are too different, and John moves out of their apartment.
 Some time later, John returns to M asking to get back together.
 He also reveals that he has had sex twice with a woman, despite identifying as gay his entire life and never being attracted to women before.
 M feels betrayed by John's infidelity and lack of commitment to him.

 "Chapter 2" reveals how John met a woman, "W", on his daily commute.
 He is surprised to find himself developing a physical attraction to her and decides to have sex with a woman for the first time.
 W teaches him about vaginal sex and they both enjoy the experience.
 However, John then avoids W, during which time he attempts to convince M to take him back.
 John and W then prepare to have dinner at M's apartment; W expects that John will be breaking up with M to be with her.

 In "Chapter 3," M and W meet for the first time at M and John's apartment in a scene reminiscent of a cockfight.
-M and W quickly begin fighting over John and who he will pick.
+M and W quickly begin fighting over John and whom he will pick.
 M tells W that while her relationship with John seems good now, over time she would learn of John's indecisiveness, laziness, and other negative qualities.
 M also reveals that he told his father, F, all about John's infidelity, and that F is also coming to dinner to convince John to stay with M. F arrives and says that John needs to stop being selfish and make a decision.
 John tells M that he loves him, but that W is a more fitting partner emotionally.
 However, John still questions if everyone is right that he is gay and cannot truly love W. W reminds John that they considered getting married and having children together, but he does not stop her when she leaves, saying that he thinks this is easier.
 M tells John that they can have children and any life they want together, but John is ultimately unable to agree to even turn off the lights.